paddy74/textalyzer/README.md

 # Textalyzer

-This is a C++ library to conduct multiple text analysis and preprocessing techniques.
+This is a C++ library for conducting several basic text analysis methods - primarily for preprocessing a given `std::string`.

 ## Getting started

-Please read (FEATURES.md)[FEATURES.md] for details on how to utilize this library.
+Please read [FEATURES.md](FEATURES.md) for details on how to utilize this library.

 ### Adding to your project